Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 If you have not completed the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial go to the [CompletedFoodTracker](https://github.com/IBM/FoodTrackerBackend/tree/CompletedFoodTracker) branch and follow the [README](https://github.com/IBM/FoodTrackerBackend/blob/CompletedFoodTracker/README.md) instructions.

 ## Using A Stencil Template
-The Food Tracker application is taken from the Apple tutorial for building your first iOS application.
-In [FoodTrackerBackend Tutorial](https://github.com/IBM/FoodTrackerBackend), we created a server and connected it to the iOS application.
-This means created meals are posted to the server and a user can then view these meals on [localhost:8080/meals](http://localhost:8080/meals).
-When you perform a HTTP GET request to the server, you are returned a JSON array with all your stored meals.
+The FoodTracker application is taken from the Apple tutorial for building your first iOS application.
+In the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial, we created a server and connected it to the iOS application.
+This means that when meals are added they are posted to the server, a user can then view these meals on [localhost:8080/meals](http://localhost:8080/meals).
+When you perform a HTTP `GET` request to the server, you are returned a JSON array which contains your stored meals.
 To present this data in a more appealing way we will use [Stencil](https://github.com/kylef/Stencil).
-Stencil is a template language for Swift which allows you to embed code into a HTML document for a dynamic webpage.
+Stencil is a template language for Swift which allows you to embed code into a HTML document to create a dynamic web page.

 ### Create the Stencil File
-To use templates with a Kitura router, you must create a .stencil template file which describes how to embed code into the returned HTML.
-By default, Kitura Router gets the template files from the `./Views/` directory in the directory where Kitura runs.
-You can change the Views directory per Router instance by setting the `Router.viewsPath` variable, but for our tutorial we use the default `Views` folder.
+To use templates with a Kitura router, you must create a `.stencil` template file which describes how to embed code into the returned HTML.
+By default, the Kitura router gets the template files from the `./Views/` directory in the directory where Kitura runs.

-1. In terminal, move to the FoodServer directory:
+1. In the terminal, change into the FoodServer directory:
 ```
 cd ~/FoodTrackerBackend/FoodServer
 ```
-2. Create and move into the Views folder.
+2. Create the Views folder and change into it:
 ```
 mkdir Views
 cd Views
 ```
-3. Create a FoodTemplate.stencil file.
+3. Create a `FoodTemplate.stencil` file.
 We will use terminal commands for file creation but you can use a text editor of your choice.
 ```
 cat > FoodTemplate.stencil
 ```
-**Note:** You can exit cat using `CTRL+D`
+**Note:** You can exit `cat` using `CTRL+D`

-4. Add the following Stencil code for displaying meals:
+4. Add the following Stencil template code to display the meals:

 ```
 <html>
 There are {{ meals.count }} meals. <br />